seatgeek/react-infinite/README.md

 ```

 ### In Browserify
-If you want to use the source with Browserify, you may require it in a similar manner to the NPM instructions above.
-You **must** have Reactify to compile the JSX and ES6, however.
+If you want to use the source with Browserify, the ES5-compiled source is directly requirable from the `/build` folder off NPM.

 Otherwise, you can follow the instructions for NPM.

 ## Basic Use
 ### Elements of Equal Height